Non-Markovian Quantum Trajectories of Many-Body Quantum Open Systems: Introduction

-It has been shown that the quantum state diffusion (QSD) equations for the pure states can formally solve a quantum open system coupled to a bosonic environment irrespective of environmental memory, coupling strength and the spectral density \cite{Strunz97,Strunz98,Strunz99,Yupra99,Wisemanetal2002}.
-The generality of the QSD equation has given it appeal as both a numerical and theoretical tool for a non-Markovian open system.
+It has been shown that the non-Markovian quantum state diffusion (QSD) equations for the stochastic pure states can formally solve a quantum open system coupled to a bosonic environment irrespective of environmental memory, coupling strength and the spectral density \cite{Strunz97,Strunz98,Strunz99,Yupra99,Wisemanetal2002}.
+The generality of the QSD equation has given it appeal as both numerical and theoretical tools for a non-Markovian open system.
 On the other hand, the time-nonlocal feature of the non-Markovian QSD equations has been a major obstacle in general implementations of the trajectory formalism for a realistic physical system.
 Therefore, it is highly desirable to develop a time-local non-Markovian formalism that is applicable to many-body open systems.

-In this Letter, we report explicit constructions of exact time-local QSD equations for several many-body and multi-state quantum systems.
-Moreover, we show that these exact time-local QSD equations contain only polynomial noise terms.
-To the best of our knowledge, these time-local QSD equations for many-body open systems have never been derived before.
-Such non-Markovian quantum trajectory equations are capable of describing the transition from non-Markovian to Markov regimes for a genuine many-body quantum system.
+In this paper, we report explicit constructions of exact time-local QSD equations for multiple qubit systems.
+In particular, we show that these exact time-local QSD equations contain only finite polynomial noise terms.
+Our method of deriving the exact $N$-qubit QSD equations can be modified straightforwardly to deal with other multi-atomic models with arbitrary energy-level and number of atoms.
+Such non-Markovian quantum trajectory equations are capable of describing the transition from non-Markovian to Markov regimes for $N$-body quantum open systems ($N\geqslant 3$).

+The paper is organized as follows.
+In Sec.~\ref{model}, we introduce the basic idea of non-Markovian quantum trajectory approach including the linear and non-linear QSD equations.
+In Sec.~\ref{theorem}, a theorem is established about the explicit construction of the exact time-local QSD equation as well as the so-called O-operator for the $N$-qubit dissipative model.
+Then, this many-body QSD equation is employed to the quantum dynamics and non-perturbative dynamical decoupling of a three-qubit system in Sec.~\ref{result}.
+Finally, we conclude the paper in Sec.\ref{conclusion}.
+In appendices \ref{appenda} and \ref{appendb}, the details about the O-operator in $N$-qubit dissipative model and the explicit construction of the O-operator for a general three-qubit dissipative system are provided.